demostanis-worlds/discord-commander/README.md

     client: client,
     vipRole: "604250294846750720",
     vipOnlyMessage: "Sorry!
 This command is only available for VIPs.",
 	argumentRequiredMessage: "It seems that you forgot an argument which is required...",
+	timeoutMessage: "Please slow down...",
     commands: [{
       name: "*order-pizza",
 	  description: "Orders pizza.",
+	  timeout: 1000,
       argumentList: [{
         name: "type",
         description: "Sets the type of the pizza you're ordering.",